KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-actions.md

 ###  ActionToolBar

-An [ActionToolBar](docs:kirigami2;ActionToolBar) is a toolbar built out of a list of actions.
-By default, each action that will fit on the toolbar will be represented by a ToolButton, with those that do not fit being moved into a menu at the end of the toolbar.
+A [Kirigami.ActionToolBar](docs:kirigami2;ActionToolBar) is a toolbar built out of a list of actions.
+By default, each action that will fit in the toolbar will be represented by a [ToolButton](docs:qtquickcontrols;QtQuick.Controls.ToolButton), with those that do not fit being moved into a menu at the end of the toolbar.

-Like ActionTextField, you may not need to use ActionToolBar directly as it is used by page headers and cards to provide their action display.
+Like [ActionTextField](docs:kirigami2;ActionTextField), you may not need to use [ActionToolBar](docs:kirigami2;ActionToolBar) directly as it is used by page headers and cards to provide their action display.

 ```qml
 Kirigami.ActionToolBar {